topmonks/l2tp-ipsec-vpn-client/README.md

 - [x] Pass in credentials as environment variables
 - [x] Dynamically template out the default config files with `sed` on start
 - [x] Update to use `libreswan` instead of `strongswan`
-- [ ] See if this can work without privileged and net=host modes to be more portable
+- [ ] See if this can work without privileged and net=host modes to be more portable - impossible

 ## References
 * [royhills/ike-scan](https://github.com/royhills/ike-scan)